richardsprague/StroopTestNew/ReadMe.md

 # Classes

-* *STScene*: keeps track of the card, which selection buttons are appropriate, the score so far, and the elapsed time.
+* __STScene__: keeps track of the card, which selection buttons are appropriate, the score so far, and the elapsed time.
-* Card: keeps a Color, plus an NSArray of randomly-ordered color names
+* __Card__: keeps a Color, plus an NSArray of randomly-ordered color names
-* STScores: messy!
+* __STScores__: messy!
 Keeps latestScore, start/end time, duration.
 Used by

 STViewController.m is where everything starts